-Even though he has not increased the income tax rate bands in line with the election manifesto, in effect, more people will find that they are potentially going to be paying more income tax or being pulled into the higher rate band of income tax over the next five years.
+This means that many people will find that they are going to be paying more income tax by being pulled into the higher and additional rate bands of income tax over the next five years.

-Below are the changes to the personal allowance and income tax rates.
+Below are the proposed changes to the personal allowance and income tax rates.

 The personal allowance will continue to be restricted if your total income from all sources exceeds £100,000 and where total income from all sources is over and above £125,140, the personal allowance is reduced to nil.